Reeves's muntjac: Ireland

 It has been introduced in the Republic of Ireland.

 Sightings in 2008 caused the government, concerned at the risk of the species becoming established, to quickly introduce a year-round hunting season.

 Japanese archipelago

-In the 1960s, several specimens escaped from an exhibition zoo in the Bōsō Peninsula in eastern Japan.
-By 2017, their numbers had reached at least 60,000.
-It is considered a harmful invasive species and has inflicted severe damage to ashitaba plantations.
+Sometime before the 1980s, several specimens escaped from an exhibition zoo in Chiba Prefecture in eastern Japan.
+By 2023, their numbers had grown to 71,500.
+It is considered a harmful invasive species.
 Also, Reeves's muntjac escaped a zoo on Izu Ōshima in 1970 when a fence fell due to a typhoon.
+They have inflicted severe damage to the local ashitaba plantations.
 A muntjac eradication effort on Izu Ōshima was undertaken in 2007–2014 but failed, and as of 2014, at least 11,000 individuals exist and have a yearly population growth rate of 15%.
 This failure has been blamed on inadequate survey methods.

 Conservation

 In Hong Kong, Reeve's muntjac is a protected species under the Wild Animals Protection Ordinance Cap 170.
 It is listed as least concern by the IUCN due to being generally common and widespread.